kymlu/eating-memories/src/pages/posts/chestnut-paste.md

 Heat on low to melt the butter and mix it in with the chestnuts.

 Add the <span class="ingredient" data-id="3">sugar</span> and <span class="ingredient" data-id="4">salt</span> and mix together.
 The mixture will become very liquidy, but after heating (stirring ocassionally) for 20-25 minutes, it will thicken up into a paste.
 > **To test!** Become one with Moses and use your spatula to part the ~~seas~~ chestnuts.
-If the beans don't try to return to its original form, you're gucci.
+If the chestnuts don't try to return to its original form, you're gucci.